Japonic languages: Proposed external relationships

 According to Shirō Hattori, more attempts have been made to link Japanese with other language families than for any other language.
 None of the attempts has succeeded in demonstrating a common descent for Japonic and any other language family.

 The most systematic comparisons have involved Korean, which has a very similar grammatical structure to Japonic languages.
-Samuel Elmo Martin, John Whitman, and others have proposed hundreds of possible cognates, with sound correspondences.
+Common vocabulary between the two languages was noted in 1719 by Arai Hakuseki, who listed 82 items.
+Samuel Elmo Martin, J. Marshall Unger, John Whitman and others have proposed hundreds of possible cognates, with sound correspondences.
 However, Alexander Vovin points out that Old Japanese contains several pairs of words of similar meaning in which one word matches a Korean form, and the other is also found in Ryukyuan and Eastern Old Japanese, suggesting that the former is an early loan from Korean.
 He suggests that to eliminate such early loans, Old Japanese morphemes should not be assigned a Japonic origin unless they are also attested in Southern Ryukyuan or Eastern Old Japanese.
 That procedure leaves fewer than a dozen possible cognates, which may have been borrowed by Korean from Peninsular Japonic.
+In response, Whitman narrowed his list of cognates, and also identified 12 common inflectional morphemes, but Vovin has identified problems with these morphemes.

+A serious problem for proposals to link the two languages is the lack of shared basic vocabulary.

+Even scholars who argue for a relationship agree that it would be distant.